thinkSRS/srsgui/docs/installation.rst

 `install a newer Python. <install-python_>`_

-Using `virtual environment <virtual-environment_>`_ helps to avoid possible dependency conflict among Python packages.
+Using `virtual environment <virtual-environment_>`_ helps to avoid possible dependency conflicts among Python packages.
 If you want to use a virtual environment, create one with your favorite virtual environment package.
 If you do not have a preference, use Python default ``venv``.